cu-mkp/m-k-manuscript-data/schema/ms-transcription.md

 # gap

 a:documentation [
-  "Gap: Text added to the document by author, scribe, but *not* by a\x{a}" ~ "    transcriber"
+  "Gap: Text added to the document by author, scribe, but *not* by the editor or transcriber" ] e.gap = element gap { empty }
-]
-e.gap = element gap { empty }
 # ill

-## Correction: A revision introduced into the transcription by the
-##       transcriber/Editor
+## Illegible: unreadable text in the source document
 e.ill = element ill { m.phrase }
 # lb

-## Line Break: An empty element indicating end of a line of text in the source
+## Line Break: An empty element indicating end of a line of text in the source document
-##       document
 e.lb = element lb { empty }
 # man

-## Manchette: a word or phrase in italic script in the margin that indicates
-##       something in the text block It is not a heading (although sometimes it looks like it, but
-##       rather explains something in the text block
+## Manchette: a word or phrase in italic script in the margin that indicates something in the text block It is not a heading (although sometimes it looks like it, but rather explains something in the text block
 e.man = element man { e.margin, m.phrase }
 # rub

-## Rubric: A word or phrase in italic script in the body of the text that is not a
-##       new div, heading, or block
+## Rubric: A word or phrase in italic script in the body of the text that is not a new div, heading, or block
 e.rub = element rub { m.phrase }
 # sup

 ## Supplied Text: Text added by the transcriber/editor.
-DO NOT USE IN TC.
-DO NOT
-##       USE IN TCN, EXCEPT IF THERE IS A MISTAKE ON THE PART OF THE AUTHOR.
-USE SPARINGLY IN
-##       TL.
 e.sup = element sup { m.phrase }
 # unc